Co-operative economics: Cooperative federalism versus co-operative individualism

-Co-operative federalism
+Cooperative federalism

-Co-operative Federalism is the school of thought favouring consumer co-operative societies.
+Cooperative federalism is the school of thought favouring consumer cooperative societies.
 Historically, its proponents have included JTW Mitchell and Charles Gide, as well as Paul Lambert and Beatrice Webb.
-The co-operative federalists argue that consumers should form co-operative wholesale societies (Co-operative Federations in which all members are co-operators, the best historical example of which being CWS in the United Kingdom), and that these co-operative wholesale societies should undertake purchasing farms or factories.
+Co-operative federalists argue that consumers should form co-operative wholesale societies (co-operative federations in which all members are co-operators, the best historical example of which being CWS in the United Kingdom), and that these co-operative wholesale societies should undertake purchasing farms or factories.
 They argue that profits (or surpluses) from these co-operative wholesale societies should be paid as dividends to the member co-operators, rather than to their workers.

-Co-operative Individualism
+Cooperative individualism

-Co-operative Individualism is the school of thought favouring workers' co-operatives.
-The most notable proponents of workers' co-operatives are, in Britain, the Christian Socialists, and later writers like Joseph Reeves who put this forth as a path to State Socialism.
-Where the Co-operative Federalists argue for federations in which consumer co-operators federate and receive the monetary dividends, rather, in co-operative wholesale societies the profits (or surpluses) would be paid as dividends to their workers.
-The Mondragón Co-operatives in Spain are commonly cited by Co-operative Individualists and a lot of Co-operative Individualist literature deals with these societies.
+Cooperative individualism is the school of thought favouring workers' co-operatives.
+The most notable proponents of workers' co-operatives are, in Britain, the Christian socialists and later writers like Joseph Reeves who put this forth as a path to state socialism.
+Where co-operative federalists argue for federations in which consumer co-operators federate and receive the monetary dividends, rather, in co-operative wholesale societies the profits (or surpluses) would be paid as dividends to their workers.
+The Mondragón Co-operatives in Spain are commonly cited by co-operative individualists and a lot of co-operative individualist literature deals with these societies.
 The Mondragón Cooperative Corporation has drawn so much attention because in 2010 it was the seventh-largest company in Spain.
 It consists of about 250 different worker cooperative businesses.
 The business model they use includes "extensive integration and solidarity with employees", worker involvement in policy and committees, a "transparent" wage system, and "full practice of democratic control".
 These two schools of thought are not necessarily in opposition, and hybrids of the two positions are possible.

 James Warbasse's work, and more recently Johnston Birchall's, provide perspectives on the breadth of co-operative development nationally and internationally.
 Benjamin Ward provided a formal treatment to begin an evaluation of "market syndicalism."
 Jaroslav Vanek wrote a comprehensive work in an attempt to address cooperativism in economic terms and a "labor-managed economy."
 David Ellerman began by considering legal philosophic aspects of co-operatives, developing the "labor theory of property."
 In 2007 he used the classical economic premise in formulating his argument deconstructing the myth of capital rights to ownership.
-Anna Milford has constructed a detailed theoretical examination of co-operatives in controlled buyer markets (monopsony), and the implications for Fair Trade strategies.
+Anna Milford has constructed a detailed theoretical examination of co-operatives in controlled buyer markets (monopsony), and the implications for fair trade strategies.